 LOOK FOR LEADING INDUSTRIES:

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
-ICA, which has a Debt/Equity ratio of 1.68%, passes this test.
+ICA, whose Debt/Equity for the last 3 years (from earliest to the most recent fiscal year) was 2.34%, 1.71%, 2.92%, fails this test.

 RETURN ON EQUITY: [FAIL]

 Preferred companies must have a ROE of at least 17%.
 ICA's ROE of -19.9% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.

 SHARES OUTSTANDING: [NEUTRAL]

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
 Although ICA exceeds the preferred level with shares outstanding of 151 million, the stock still passes the test.

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
 The data is not available for ICA.
 Hence, an opinion cannot be rendered.

 Some institutional ownership is preferred, but there is no indication that a large number of institutions is too many.
 This data is not available for ICA.
 Hence, this criterion cannot be evaluated currently.